-- Discuss psychiatric disorders and their pharmacotherapy within a framework that integrates biological and psychodynamic perspectives;
+- Review/analyze psychiatric disorders and their pharmacotherapy within a framework that integrates biological and psychodynamic perspectives;

-- More effectively manage the psychopharmacologic treatment of children, adolescents and adults;
+- Effectively manage the psychopharmacologic treatment of children, adolescents and adults;

 - Integrate psychopharmacology and psychotherapy into patient care.